What is domiciliary care?

 Growing older shouldn’t mean giving up the routines, comforts and surroundings that bring joy.
 At Trinity Homecare, we specialise in helping older adults remain in control of their lives with truly bespoke care that adapts to their lifestyle.

-Our elderly domiciliary care focuses on enabling independence.
+Our elderly domiciliary care focuses on enabling individuals to maintain their independence and autonomy.
 Whether that’s help getting ready for the day, support with mobility or simply someone to share a cup of tea and conversation with.
 But what truly sets us apart is how deeply we personalise that support.
 Every care plan reflects the unique personality, needs and pace of the individual we care for.

 How to choose a domiciliary care provider

 Choosing a domiciliary care provider can be daunting.
 If you’re new to domiciliary care services, you may be feeling overwhelmed.
-It’s important to know what you should expect from a care provider so you can choose the best care for you or your loved one.
+It’s important to know what to expect from a care provider so you can choose the best care for you or your loved one.

 Here are some ways you can assess if a home care provider is right for you: